barbagroup/snake-repro/reviewers.md

 > 7- The whole affair with OpenFoam and boundary conditions is an object lesson in why you write a code in the first place.

+Does not need a response.

 > 8- I found the end of the section for story 1 to be troubling.
 This would seem to be a place where convergence testing might be very useful (not just mesh, but linear and nonlinear residuals too).
 It might be good to elaborate a bit more on the basic methods used by OpenFoam in the solution technique; I suspect the variation found is directly link to the solution techniques.

+See response to comment 10.

 > 9- Tricks of the trade come directly from writing codes that work.
 If one doesn’t write the codes, these tricks start to look arbitrary and magical.
 Things like these tricks are often only justified by the fact they “work” and end up not being fully documented because they can’t be explained in a manner that isn’t slightly embarrassing.

 > 10- The variation in the plots is another place where the lack of convergence testing in the results appears to be especially worrisome.
 The degree of variation seems to be unacceptable, and not entirely well explained.

+Here, we address comments 3, 4, 8, and 10.
+These referee comments all bring up questions regarding uncertainty quantification and grid convergence.

+The longer response in the [comment on the GitHub issue](https://github.com/barbagroup/snake-repro/issues/7#issuecomment-247144378) mentions one possible way to quantify uncertainty: the grid-convergence index of Roache (1997).
+We attempted to apply this technique with cuIBM using the numerical solution on three systematically refined grids.
+Unfortunately, we encountered a few challenges.
+First, the quantity of interest in our study is the time-averaged lift coefficient (between 32 and 64 time units).
+For the medium mesh (the one reported in the manuscript), this requires 160,000 time steps (two days of run time on a K20).
+On a finer mesh, we need to reduce the time increment and tighten the iterative tolerances.
+After a few tries with different parameters, we had to give up on obtaining this fine-grid solution in a reasonable time frame.
+In other situations, one can complete a grid-convergence study with shorter simulations, but for this unsteady problem, we need several periods of shedding to calculate an average.
+It turned out to be too expensive to complete during this revision.
+Instead, we provide evidence of grid independence on the same grids as Krishnan et al. (2014) did.
+We supplement the manuscript with additional Jupyter notebooks reporting on our efforts to assess independence with respect to grid spacing, time increment, and iterative tolerance.
+We investigated these issues with each software.

+Given space constraints for the manuscript, we point the readers to the supplementary materials in reference to these issues.
+(See [change](https://www.authorea.com/users/99991/articles/121035/commits/96f8e99d38859ad11c7058dcf6a3e9414516921e) in revised version.)

 > 11- The outflow boundary conditions issues were explored at length in the 1990’s by Phil Gresho and other researchers and documented in the Int.
 J Num.
 Meth.
 Fluids.
 It would seem to be a rather obvious source for gleaning greater insight on what is happening in this study.